louieyan/r4ds-exercise-solutions/transform.md

     didn't make up any time in the air, then its arrival would be delayed by the same amount as its departure, meaning `dep_delay == arr_delay`, or alternatively, `dep_delay - arr_delay == 0`.
-If it makes up over 30 minutes in the air, then the the arrival delay must be at least 30 minutes less than the departure delay, which is stated as `dep_delay - arr_delay > 30`.
+If it makes up over 30 minutes in the air, then the arrival delay must be at least 30 minutes less than the departure delay, which is stated as `dep_delay - arr_delay > 30`.

     ```r